Bramalea, Ontario

 Shortly thereafter, the Township of Chinguacousy was merged along with the township of Toronto Gore with the Town of Brampton, to become the City of Brampton.
 Directly across Team Canada Drive from the Civic Centre, Bramalea Limited had built a shopping centre starting in the late 1960s named Bramalea City Centre.
 The two centrepieces were connected by a short underground passageway under Team Canada Drive, which has long since been sealed due to "hooligan" activities.
 Other features included a police station, which was built before the other structures, (closed in 2008 in order to move into the new Peel Region offices), a bus terminal which was built as a "dial-a-bus" hub, a Holiday Inn (closed and being converted into a senior's residence), and a collection of seniors' retirement homes.
 Chinguacousy Park was created nearby, to the northeast of Bramalea Road and Queen Street.
 A ski hill was built up using fill excavated from residential basements.

 Each phase of the new city was built with progressing first letters of street names.
 Development started with the "A" section, with street names like Alderbury, Argyle, Avondale, and Aloma.
 Then a "B" section was created, a "C" section, and so forth, eventually reaching the M, N, and P sections in the last areas to develop south of Bovaird Drive.
 Most incorporated local schools, greenspace and pathways.
 The Zero Lot Line housing concept was pioneered in the G- and H-sections ("The Villages of Central Park"), in an affordable housing joint venture between developers and the Ontario Government called the Home Ownership Made Easy ("HOME") project.
+Zero Lot Line housing are residential structures built directly on or within inches of the property line, eliminating one side yard to maximize usable lot space.
 Bramalea is bordered by Bovaird Drive East to Steeles Avenue East (North to South) and Highway 410 to Airport Road (East to West).

-Bramalea is the location of the Stellantis Canada automotive plant, which was formerly a Chrysler facility and originally developed by American Motors for the manufacture of its Eagle Premier sedan (a joint venture with Renault).
+Bramalea is the location of the Stellantis Canada automotive plant, which used to be a Chrysler facility that had been developed by American Motors for the manufacture of its Eagle Premier sedan (a joint venture with Renault).

 GO Transit provides commuter rail service to the district at Bramalea GO Station, located at Steeles Avenue and Bramalea Road.